 You need to try and determine the reputability, ethics, and professionalism in their process, as it can alter mental health, physical health and the overall life expectancy of a dog.

 Thankfully today, there are some factors that we are aware of that you can analyze to determine a breeder’s quality.
 These include:

 - The environment.
 The Munsterlander as a large, active and hardworking dog should be kept in an environment that compliments that, even as a puppy.
 It needs ample space to run around, participate in activities and stretch out for comfort.

 - The knowledge.
 The Munsterlander is a unique breed with specific needs, and the breeder should have the information and skills to cater to them.
-If a breeder appears to know nothing about the Munsterlander, it is possible that they are selling you a different dog for a quick sale.
+If a breeder appears to know nothing about the Munsterlander, they may be selling you a different dog for a quick sale.